MicrosoftDocs/xamarin-communitytoolkit/docs/converters/mathexpressionconverter.md

 # Xamarin Community Toolkit MathExpressionConverter
 ![Pre-release API](~/images/pre-release.png)

-The MathExpressionConverter is a converter that allows users to calculate an expression at runtime.
-All of binded arguments have notice:
+The `MathExpressionConverter`is a converter that allows users to calculate an expression at runtime.
+All of the binded arguments have notice:

 - **x** or **x0** — The first argument
 - **x1** — The second argument
 - ...
 - **xN-1** — The N argument

 > [!WARNING]
-> Don't use the negative operations, constants or variables like "-cos(30)", "-x" or "-pi".
-This will return the error.
-Use multiplication by -1 instead.
+> Avoid negative operations, constants or variables such as "-cos(30)", "-x" or "-pi", which will return an error.
+Instead, use multiplication by -1.

 ## Syntax